w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

 It is worth noting that a user delegating their voting power does not imply that the delegate will have control over the funds of the delegating user's account.
 That delegate's account can vote with a user's voting power but won't be able to transfer balances, nominate a different set of validators, or execute any call other than voting on the tracks defined by the user.

-The goal of delegations is to ensure the required support for proposals to be enacted is reached while maintaining the anonymity of voters and keeping the overall design censorship-free.
+The goal of delegations is to ensure the required support for proposals to be enacted is reached while keeping the overall design censorship-free.
+Also, voters might not have the technical knowledge to judge some referenda or might not have the time to read all referenda.
+Delegations allow voters to participate in OpenGov hands-free by delegating their voting power to trusted entities.

 For a step-by-step outline of how to delegate voting power in Polkadot OpenGov, check out the [Delegating Voting Power](./learn-guides-polkadot-opengov.md#delegations) section on the